 The Holy Spirit: We believe the Holy Spirit is a third expression of God Himself, dwelling in the hearts of believers and leading them to follow and worship God.
 Through the Spirit's work in us, we attain new spiritual character (fruits) and are given new spiritual abilities (gifts) for the purpose of growing the church and glorifying God.

 Salvation: Salvation is to be found in no other name than Jesus Christ.
-By God's grace, He calls us to faith in Christ, saving us and setting us apart as His own.
+By God's grace, He calls us to faith in Christ, saving us and setting us apart as His own by the gift of saving faith and through the work of His Holy Spirit in those He effectually calls.

 Communion: At Blue Ridge Church, the Lord's table is open to everyone who, by his own testimony and the witness of his actions, is a disciple of Jesus Christ.
 Regardless of the faith tradition you grew up in, if you trust in Jesus as your only Savior and follow Him as Lord and Master, you are part of the family of God.